-The current academic structure of AUW comprises two non-degree preparatory programs, an Undergraduate Core Program (General Education Requirement), five Majors (primary fields of study) and a number of Minors (secondary fields of study).
-Students who complete the full requirements of the Core Program and their chosen Major qualify for a Bachelor of Arts or a Bachelor of Science.
-Full details of the academic programs are available further in the Academic Bulletin.
+The current academic structure of AUW comprises two non-degree preparatory programs, an Undergraduate Core Program (General Education Requirement), five Majors (primary fields of study) and a number of Minors (secondary fields of study), and a Master of Arts in Education.
+Students who complete the full requirements of the Core Program and their chosen Major qualify for a Bachelor of Arts or a Bachelor of Science degree.
+Full details of the academic programs are available at a later point in the Academic Bulletin.